lhy0807/lhy0807.github.io/_pages/about.md

 Welcome!
 I'm a graduate student at [Northeastern University](https://northeastern.edu).
 I'm researching topics related to robot perception with [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/).

-I am a Research Intern at <a href="https://usa.honda-ri.com/">Honda Research Institute</a>, working on visuotactile manipulation perception under the supervision of Dr. Nawid Jamali and Dr. Soshi Iba.
+From 2022 to 2023, I worked as a Research Intern at <a href="https://usa.honda-ri.com/">Honda Research Institute</a> (HRI).
+During my time at HRI, my research primarily focused on visuotactile manipulation perception.
+I had the privilege of being supervised by Dr. Nawid Jamali and Dr. Soshi Iba.

-My research interest lies at the intersection of computer vision, machine learning, and robotics, i.e., robot perception.
-Perception is at the essence of numerous robotics fields, and my current interest focuses on modeling the environment and object interaction accurately and efficiently.
+My research interests revolve around the convergence of computer vision, machine learning, and robotics, particularly in the field of robot perception.
+Perception plays a crucial role in various robotics domains, and I am currently focused on developing accurate and efficient models for environment and object interaction.

-I got my B.S degree in Computer Science and Economics (dual major) from [Rensselaer Polytechnic Institute](https://rpi.edu/).
+I hold a Bachelor's degree in Computer Science and Economics (dual major) from [Rensselaer Polytechnic Institute](https://rpi.edu/).